-(c) no mandate for managing investments of the scheme property of the Trust may be given to the Trustee or any other person whose interests may conflict with those of the Manager or the Unitholders or any other person who is not both authorised or registered for managing investments by the FCA and is not subject to prudential supervision (unless there is an agreement in place between the FCA and the overseas regulator of the delegate ensuring adequate co-operation).
+(c) no mandate for managing investments of the scheme property of the Trust may be given to the Trustee or any other person whose interests may conflict with those of the Manager or the Unitholders or any other person who is not both authorised or registered for managing investments by the FCA and is not subject to prudential supervision (unless there is an agreement in place between the FCA and the overseas regulator of the delegate ensuring adequate cooperation).

 Where functions are performed for the Manager by third parties, the responsibility which the Manager had in respect of such services prior to the delegation to a third party will remain unaffected.
-Where the Trustee delegates matters to an associate of a director or an associate of the Trustee to assist in the performance of its functions, then the Trustee's liability in respect of those services shall remain unaffected and, in any other case, the Trustee will not be held responsible by virtue of the FCA Rules for any act or omission of the person so retained if it can show, first, that it was reasonable for the delegator to obtain assistance to perform the function in question; secondly, that the delegator took reasonable care to ensure that the assistance was provided in a competent manner.
+Where the Trustee delegates matters to an associate of a director or an associate of the Trustee to assist in the performance of its functions, then the Trustee's liability in respect of those services shall remain unaffected and, in any other case, the Trustee will not be held responsible by virtue of the FCA Rules for any act or omission of the person so retained if it can show, first, that it was reasonable for the delegator to obtain assistance to perform the function in question; secondly, that the delegate was and remained competent to provide that assistance; and thirdly, that the delegator took reasonable care to ensure that the assistance was provided in a competent manner.